-Since that time, the Pascua Yaqui Tribe has prosecuted a total of 22 non-Indian cases involving 15 males and 1 non-Indian female involved in 30 VAWA investigations that have thus far resulted in protection orders where 15 tribal females and 2 tribal male were victims.
+Since that time, the Pascua Yaqui Tribe has prosecuted a total of 22 non-Indian cases involving 15 males and 1 non-Indian female involved in 30 VAWA investigations that have thus far resulted in 8 criminal convictions.
+VAWA cases include crimes of domestic violence and violations of protection orders where 15 tribal females and 2 tribal male were victims.
 Most of the VAWA perpetrators have extensive criminal records in the State of Arizona.